Sisterhood in Switzerland: Women-only outdoor activities

 On the 24h Womens only hike © Switzerland Tourism/Alpinschule BERGFALKE

-With all running experiences offered by 100% Women, the focus is on having fun, building a community and empowering yourself and other women.
-As Natascha Baer, enthusiastic trail runner and a course coach, likes to say: “If you run with joy, you can move mountains.”
+With all the running experiences offered by 100% Women, the focus is on having fun, building a community, and empowering yourself and others.
+As one of the course coaches says: “If you run with joy, you can move mountains.”

 On the 24h Womens only hike © Switzerland Tourism/Alpinschule BERGFALKE